 Contracting

-All contracts shall be authorized by the Board of Managers, and shall be reviewed by the District’s legal counsel prior to submission to the Board of Managers for consideration, unless the contract conforms to the template(s) prepared by the District’s legal counsel.
+All contracts shall be authorized by the Board, and shall be reviewed by the District’s legal counsel prior to submission to the Board for consideration, unless the contract conforms to the template(s) prepared by the District’s legal counsel.

-All amendments to any approved contract shall be authorized by the Board of Managers, except that the Board of Managers delegates to the administrator the authority to approve work-change directives and change orders for District projects that will result in an aggregate increase of the cost of a project by no more than the lesser of (i) $10,000 or (ii) twenty percent (20%) of the original contract amount.
+All amendments to any approved contract shall be authorized by the Board, except that the Board delegates to the administrator the authority to approve work-change directives and change orders for District projects that will result in an aggregate increase of the cost of a project by no more than the lesser of (i) $10,000 or (ii) twenty percent (20%) of the original contract amount.

-The administrator may require a District contractor to secure additional or replacement payment and/or performance bonds to cover any increased price of a District project resulting from a change order approved by the administrator.
+The administrator may require a District contractor to secure additional or replacement payment and/or performance bonds to cover any increased price of a District project resulting from a change order approved by the District’s administrator (hereinafter referred to as the “administrator”).

-A change order approved by the administrator will be presented to the Board of Managers at its next meeting.
+A change order approved by the administrator will be presented to the Board at its next meeting.

+All contracts with the District shall provide that the District shall have not less than 60 days after receipt of an invoice for payment pursuant to the terms of the contract in which to make such payment without payment of any interest or penalty.

 Per diems

+Managers shall receive one per diem for participation in a meeting of the Board.

+A manager shall receive one per diem for preparation for each meeting of the Board.

+A manager shall be entitled to one day per diem for preparation for and attendance at a meeting of the Citizen’s Advisory Committee as the Board’s designated representative.

+A manager shall be entitled to one day per diem for attendance at a scheduled presentation by the District on District activities to any city or County within the District approved by the President or the administrator which approvals shall be issued on a consistent basis among managers.

-Managers may receive a per diem for participation in a meeting of the Board of Managers, approved meeting and training, approved annual presentation on District activities to any city or county in the District, and for other necessary duties.
-An activity must be authorized or requested by the Board of Managers or requested by the administrator to be considered a necessary duty for purposes of this policy.
+A manager shall be entitled to one day per diem for attendance at a presentation on District activities to any city or County within the District approved by the President or the administrator which approvals shall be issued on a consistent basis among managers.

-A manager may receive one per diem for preparation for each meeting attended by the manager.

-A manager may receive one per diem for attendance at each day of the annual meeting of the Minnesota Association of Watershed Districts (MAWD), the MAWD legislative conference, the MAWD summer tour, and a meeting of the Metro chapter of MAWD.
+A manager shall be entitled to one day for each day of attendance at the annual meeting of the Minnesota Association of Watershed Districts (MAWD), the MAWD legislative conference, the MAWD summer tour, and a meeting of the Metro chapter of MAWD.

+A manager shall be entitled to one day per diem for any activity authorized or requested by the Board or if requested by the administrator and reasonably necessary for the manager to fulfil his/her duties as a manager.
+The Board and the administrator shall authorize any activity requested by a manager which reasonably relates to the duties of the manager as a manager of the District.

-Managers will prepare claim forms for per diem and expenses in duplicate.
-The original will be submitted to the treasurer to be processed and approved in the same manner as other claims against the District.
+Managers will prepare claim forms for per diem and expenses in substantially the form attached hereto as Exhibit [II.hII.g].
+The claim form shall be submitted to the administrator to be processed and approved in the same manner as other claims against the District.
 Claims for expenses should be submitted quarterly, and under any circumstances all claims for expenses in any given year must be submitted prior to January 15 of the following year.
-The manager will retain a copy for his or her personal records.
+Claims for per diem shall be processed in the same manner as any other invoice or expense of the District.

 A manager may receive only one per diem per day of service to the District.